FREQUENTLY ASKED QUESTIONS

-In approximately 1-2 weeks, I will have your photos available in a private album on Facebook (or available on my website by special request).
+In approximately 1-2 weeks, I will have your photos available in a private album for viewing.
 Your privacy is important to me.
-Unlike many photographers, I will make every photo from the shoot available for your viewing, why limit your selection?
+I will make every photo from the shoot available for your viewing, why limit your selection?
 My favorite photos could be completely different from your favorites, so I want to allow YOU to choose.
-At this point, I ask you to comment on the images with your print order, and I will send you an invoice with your total.
+At this point, I ask you to "favorite" the images you'd like to have for your print order, and I will send you an invoice with your total.
 After payment has been received, your images will be professionally retouched, and your prints will be delivered to your door.

 What kind of equipment do you use?

 How long have you been photographing?
 Any professional training?

 I have been taking photos professionally since 2009.
 I graduated in May of 2012 from Metropolitan Community College with my Associates degree in Applied Sciences - Photography - General Commercial, and I graduated with honors (Dean's List all 3 years) and was awarded the Presidential Scholarship.
-Although a community college, Metro is known to have one of the top photography programs in the midwest, and is nationally known for producing gifted photographers.
-I also have worked as a professional videographer for hayneedle.com since March 2014, producing their product review videos, along with a number of design videos, and now at AccuQuilt as their full-time Visual Media Specialist - Photography & Video, and am now at KreativElement as a member of their photo and video team.
+Although a community college, Metro is known to have one of the top photography programs in the Midwest, and is nationally known for producing gifted photographers.
+I also worked for Hayneedle.com as their full-time videographer for six years, producing their product review videos, along with a number of design videos, and now at AccuQuilt as their full-time Visual Media Specialist - Photography & Video, and am now at KreativElement as a member of their photo and video team.